stryker13799/explainable-cnn/README.md

 # Explainable CNN: A Pure NumPy Implementation

 A CNN implementation from scratch using only NumPy.
-No PyTorch, TensorFlow, or JAX—just gradient descent and matrix operations.
+No PyTorch/TensorFlow/JAX, just gradient descent and matrix operations.

 ## Architecture